-Capital assets, which include equipment, are valued at historical cost or estimated historical cost if actual historical cost is not available.
+Capital assets, which include equipment and software, are valued at historical cost or estimated historical cost if actual historical cost is not available.
 The estimate of historical cost was based on current appraised value indexed to the date of acquisition.
 Donated capital assets are reported at estimated fair value at the time received.
 Capital assets acquired through lease agreements are capitalized at the inception of the agreement.

-The capitalization threshold for all equipment is \$1,000.
+The capitalization threshold for equipment is \$1,000 and for software is \$5,000.

-Equipment is depreciated using the straight-line method of depreciation over a useful life of 5 years.
+Equipment and software are depreciated using the straight-line method of depreciation over a useful life of 5 years for equipment and 3 to 5 years for software.